Interested in learning more about farmed animals?

 Chickens and egg industry

 Impact of animal agriculture on our planet (a favorite with high schools)

-The life of farm animals (for younger kids)
+The life of farm animals (best for 3rd to 8th graders)

 The talks cover the ethical, environmental, social, and health impacts of animal agriculture.
-They are age-appropriate and the content and length can be customized to your needs.
+They are age-appropriate (8 to adult) and the content and length can be customized to your needs.